 Step 5: Post Regularly

 If you want to dominate on LinkedIn, you must post high-quality content with engaging visuals to establish yourself as a trusted voice.

 Start with a few posts a week and work up to daily updates.
 But don’t just post for the sake of it.
-Strategize with your team, set goals, and track KPIs to crush your LinkedIn game.
+Strategize with your team, set goals, check out the latest trends, and track KPIs to crush your LinkedIn game.

 Step 6: Engage Your Executives

 LinkedIn is a platform where professionals network and share ideas or expertise from their respective industries.
 And that’s why it pays to get your team involved too.